-Professors Costlow (Environmental Studies), Lewis (Economics), Smedley (Physics), and Wenzel (Chemistry); Associate Professors Ewing (Environmental Studies, chair) and Sommer (Biology); Assistant Professor Pieck (Environmental Studies); Lecturers Parrish (Environmental Studies) and Rosenbach (Environmental Studies)
+Professors Auer (Environmental Studies), Costlow (Environmental Studies), Lewis (Economics), Smedley (Physics), and Wenzel (Chemistry); Associate Professors Ewing (Environmental Studies, chair), Pieck (Environmental Studies), and Sommer (Biology); Lecturers Beck (Environmental Studies), Parrish (Environmental Studies), and Sewall (Environmental Studies)

 Major Requirements.
 Students majoring in environmental studies must fulfill core requirements of five courses, a major concentration, a one- or two-semester thesis, and a 200-hour internship.
 Students may apply designated Short Term courses toward their major requirements.
 It is recommended that students complete ENVR 203, 204, and 205 as early as possible, preferably within their first two years.
 These courses are not open to seniors.

 Students are advised that there may be limits on second majors or minors and on double-dipping certain courses, but these differ by major concentration.
 Students are encouraged to look at concentration requirements for details and consult with the advisor for the environmental studies major concentration in question.

 Students should note that there may be flexibility in requirements due to changes in the curriculum.